CSCI 352

 Projects

-You will have five projects in this course.
+You will have seven projects in this course.
 These projects will cover concepts we have discussed in class.
 You will be graded not only on correctness, but also technique, documentation and evaluation of your solution.
 Further details on the grading standards and handin instructions for each project will be given when they are assigned.

 Getting Started